-The Marist College Band involves approximately 160 students performing in a variety of eight ensembles.
-The namesake and largest of these ensembles is the Marist College Band.
-The band performs full symphonic concert programs of standard wind- band literature, tours nationally, prepares one half-time show each Fall for performance at home football games, and performs at Marist home basketball games and at the MAAC Basketball Championship Tournament that occurs the first weekend in March.
-Membership in this large ensemble entitles the student to also participate as a member of the Brass Ensemble, Flute Choir, Percussion Ensemble, Woodwind Ensemble, and the Jazz Band known as the "Jazz Foxes."
-Other ensembles that flourish under the 'umbrella' of the Marist College Band include the Handbell Choir, Guitar Ensemble and the Marist College String Orchestra.
+The Marist College Band involves approximately 150 students performing in a variety of ten ensembles.
+The namesake and largest of these ensembles is The Marist College Band.
+The band performs full symphonic concert programs of standard band literature, tours nationally, prepares a half-time show each Fall for performance at home football games, and performs at Marist home basketball games and at the MAAC Basketball Championship Tournament that occurs the first weekend in March.
+Membership in this large ensemble entitles the student to also participate as a member of the Brass Ensemble, Flute Choir, Jazz Foxes Percussion Ensemble, Wind Symphony, and Woodwind Ensemble.
+Other ensembles that flourish under the 'umbrella' of The Marist College Band include Chamber Strings, Guitar Ensemble, Handbell Choir, and The Marist College Orchestra.

 A Brief History